 Path: Community Settings >> Engagement >> Campaigns

-A Campaign in IdeaScale is a category or bucket into which ideas are placed for organization.
-It allows members of your community to sort by idea/question subject.
-Use cases for Campaigns include areas of business (Sales, Marketing, Manufacturing, etc.), regional offices (Northeast, Mid-Atlantic, Southeast, etc.), or types of ideas (Ideas for Productivity, Ideas for Fun, Ideas for Profit).
+A campaign is a category or bucket into which ideas are placed for organization.
+It allows members of your community to sort by idea subject.
+Use cases for campaigns include areas of business (Sales, Marketing, Manufacturing, etc.), regional offices (Northeast, Mid-Atlantic, Southeast, etc.), or types of ideas (Ideas for Productivity, Ideas for Fun, Ideas for Profit).

 1) Add Campaigns : When setting up an IdeaScale community, 3 sample Campaigns are automatically created.
-Through "Manage Campaigns" on the right navigation panel on homepage, the Community Administrator can easily add campaign and new campaign group.
+Through 'Manage Campaigns' on the right navigation panel on homepage as well as from Community settings, the administrator can easily add campaign and new campaign group.

-2) Add New Campaign Group: Adding a campaign group helps the administrator of the community to group all the related campaigns under one group for better operation and control of the campaign.
+2) Add New Campaign Group: Adding a campaign group helps to group all the related campaigns under one section for better operation and control of the campaign.

 3) Edit : Campaigns as well as their groups can be edited or delete by clicking on the respective links on the right side of the campaign name in Community settings.
 You can edit them even when they are active.
 You can use basic HTML codes within the campaign description which follows the same validation rules as Site HTML.

 4) Move : To arrange the campaigns in desired order simply drag and drop them.